kibook/s1kd-tools/s1kd-newdm/README.md

 The schema URL.

 -S &lt;BREX&gt;
 Determine the tech name from the SNS rules of a specified BREX data module.
+This can also be specified in the 'defaults' file with the key 'sns'.

 Prompt (-p) option
 ------------------